gaois/terminologue/exportimport/tbx-export.md

 In Terminologue it is possible for a term to be shared by more than one entry.
 There is no equivalent for term sharing in TBX.
 So, when a term is shared by two, three or more entries in Terminologue, it will be exported into TBX two, three or more times, inside each of its entries.

-All other data, such as domain labels, definitions, example sentences and grammatical annotations, are exported into TBX either as `descrip` elements or as `termNode` elements, and appear in the TBX entry either at the entry level (as children of `termEntry`), at the language level (as children of `langSet`) or at term level (as children of `termGrp`).
+All other data, such as domain labels, definitions, example sentences and grammatical annotations, are exported into TBX either as `descrip` elements or as `termNote` elements, and appear in the TBX entry either at the entry level (as children of `termEntry`), at the language level (as children of `langSet`) or at term level (as children of `termGrp`).

 The TBX standard allows for many other XML element names in addition to those mentioned here, but Terminologue never exports them.